 Hosted by Maureen Facilitated by Leisel or Sharon

 History is made up of many, many stories.
 My History Online is a program that engages children in examining their own personal stories and histories.
 Children learn about their State Library to uncover the way collections hold memories.
-Children will speak and record their histories in preparation for creating their own special memory boxes to capture their own unique stories.
+Children will share their histories in preparation for creating their own special memory boxes to capture their unique stories.

 • What is my personal story?